Melekeok

 Melekeok is a state of the Republic of Palau located on the central east coast of Babeldaob Island.
 The seat of government of the country, Ngerulmud, is located in the state.
 The state consists of long beaches, hills, steep ridges, rivers, and the largest and only natural freshwater lake in Palau and Micronesia, Lake Ngardok.

 Political system

-The state of Melekeok, with population of 318, has an elected chief executive and a governor.
+Melekeok has its own constitution, adopted in 1983.
+The state government was established in 1984.
+The state of Melekeok, with population of 318, has an elected chief executive, governor.
 The state also has a legislature elected every four years; its population elects one of the members in the House of Delegates of Palau.

 Geography

 Melekeok, located on the central east coast of Babeldaob, includes long stretches of sandy beaches and the broad Ngerdorch River valley which begins at Lake Ngerdok, the largest fresh water lake in Palau.
 Melekeok extends from the lagoon on the east coast to the Rael Kedam, the central divide on Babeldaob Island, and situated between Ngiwal on the north and by Ngchesar on the south.
 To the west, Melekeok is bounded by Ngeremlengui.
 The interior of the state is composed of steeply dissected rolling hills with swampy marshes lining sluggish drainages.
 Thick forests cover the east flanks of the Rael Kedam, and the sandy beaches are lined with coconut palms, but much of the interior is covered with sparse vegetation.
 A thin fringe of mangroves emerges along the northern and southern stretches of coast, but is lacking for most of the central coast.
 A ridge system parallels the coast and the prominent Tochobei Hill is situated near the center of this system.
 A series of small ridges descend like fingers from the main ridge system to the coast.
 Melekeok State is approximately 11 sqmi in total area.

 Melekeok's Lake Ngardok is the largest natural body of fresh water in all of Micronesia at 4.93 km2; it has a small population of saltwater crocodiles Crocodylus porosus.

 Presently, most land use in Melekeok is confined to gardens surrounding the modern villages of Ngerubesang, Ngerang Ngerames, Ngermelech, and Ngeruliang.
 Melekeok Village and sometimes Ngeburch are also recognized as hamlets of Melekeok, and in fact, administrative control for much of Melekeok is held by Melekeok Village.
 Interspersed with these kitchen gardens are stands of agroforest which include coconut, betelnut, breadfruit, almond trees, and banana plants.
 In and around many of the uninhabited villages are stands of coconut and betelnut palms, and occasionally patches of irregularly attended taro swamp gardens.